jeromecoupe/11ty-paginate-taxonomies/README.md

 ### Paginate collection category

-- `./eleventy/libs/getCollectionCategories.js`: is responsible for creating a new collection of items using categories as keys that can be paginated.
+- `./eleventy/libs/getCollectionCategories.js` is responsible for creating a new collection of items using categories as keys that can be paginated.

 #### Parameters

-`collection`: : the collection of items you want to create a new collection from using categories as keys.
-That new collection can be paginated using an Eleventy `pagination` with a size of `1. `collectionCategories`: the array of unique values for the `categories`values in the front matter of the targetted collection.`itemsPerPage`: the number of items you want on each paginated pages.
+- `collection`: : the collection of items you want to create a new collection from using categories as keys.
+That new collection can be paginated using an Eleventy `pagination` with a size of `1.
+- `collectionCategories`: the array of unique values for the `categories`values in the front matter of the targetted collection.
+- `itemsPerPage`: the number of items you want on each paginated pages.

 #### Returned array of objects

 - `title`: category,
+- `slug`: slug,
 - `currentPage`: the current page in the pagination,
 - `totalItems`: the total number of paginated items,
 - `totalPages`: the total number of pages,
 - `items`: the items on the current page,
+- `slugs`
+  - `all`: all the slugs in order,
+  - `first`: first slug,
+  - `last`: last slug,
+  - `next`: next slug,
+  - `previous`: previous slug,